Bloody Monday raid: Casualties

 According to historian and Somali expert John Drysdale (who lost a close Somali friend in the attack) the majority of those killed were crushed by falling rubble as the villa was blown apart.
-Drysdale, serving as an advisor to UNOSOM II at the time of raid, noted that it would have been impossible for American troops to have been able to get a proper count of the dead and injured as they were incapable of reaching the second floor of the villa, where the meeting had been taking place, since the stairs had been totally destroyed in the minutes preceding the ground raid.
+Drysdale, while serving as an advisor to UNOSOM II at the time of raid, noted that it would have been impossible for American troops to have been able to get a proper count of the dead and injured as they were incapable of reaching the second floor of the villa, where the meeting had been taking place, as the stairs had been totally destroyed in the minutes preceding the ground raid.
 CNN had received footage of the raid from a Somali cameraman showing the conference room covered in "shattered limbs protruding through the rubble", but it was deemed too disturbing and gruesome to show to the public on air.
-Reporter Keith Richburg would note that the video recorded of the attack showed women among the dead.
+Reporter Keith Richburg noted that the video recorded of the attack showed women among the dead.
 Multiple children and numerous women had been killed in the missile strike, with one of the deceased confirmed to be pregnant.
 According to Somali journalist Abdulqadir Aroma, fourteen women (two pregnant) and ten children had been killed.
-Days later, UNOSOM would drop leaflets over Mogadishu proclaiming, "The SNA said women and children were killed, but that was pure propaganda."
+Days later, UNOSOM dropped leaflets over Mogadishu proclaiming, "The SNA said women and children were killed, but that was pure propaganda."

-Former National Security Adviser to the Clinton Administration in July 1993, Anthony Lake, remarked in a 1998 interview with Black Hawk Down author Mark Bowden, that the raid "was not specifically designed to kill people."
+Former National Security Adviser to the Clinton Administration in July 1993, Anthony Lake, remarked in a 1998 interview with Bowden, that the raid "was not specifically designed to kill people."